ulmk/ws-custom/README.md

 # ws-custom
-### Step to custom websocket implementation using Hijack and net.Conn
+### Step to custom WS implementation using Hijack and net.Conn